 Municipalities may impose a tax on persons engaged in the business of distributing, supplying, furnishing, or selling natural gas for use or consumption (and not for resale) within the corporate limits of the municipality.
 The rate cannot exceed 5 percent of gross receipts (8 percent in cities with populations greater than 500,000).
 The Department of Revenue does not collect these locally imposed taxes.

-If you are a self-assessor, in addition to filing Form REG-1, Illinois Business Registration Application, you must file Form REG-10, Gas Use Tax Self-Assessing Purchaser Application.
+If you are a self-assessor, in addition to filing Form REG-1, Illinois Business Registration Application, you must file REG-1-G, Gas Use Tax Self-Assessing Purchaser.
 You may also register using our on-line Business Registration program.

 Return - Form RG-1, Gas Tax Return, is filed monthly, quarterly, or annually, based on the taxpayer’s average monthly liability.
 The department determines how often a return must be filed.